syncsrc/fencejumping/README.md

-# fencejumping
+# Geo-Fence Jumping
-Utility for quickly configuring OpenVPN on a VPS instance.
+A utility for quickly configuring an OpenVPN server and clients on a VPS instance.